sec-bit/awesome-buggy-erc20-tokens/README.md

 Thousands of deployed Token contracts referred to incorrect example code on Ethereum official website and OpenZeppelin, resulting in several functions failing to meet ERC20 standard.
 After upgrading Solidity compiler to 0.4.22, incompatibilities would arise and these contracts could not perform normal transactions on decentralized exchanges (DEX) or DApp in most cases [[12]](https://medium.com/loopring-protocol/an-incompatibility-in-smart-contract-threatening-dapp-ecosystem-72b8ca5db4da), whereas a majority of DApp developing teams were off guard and unaware of such a problem.

-Several Token contracts added redundant checks in standard approve(), requiring that the approved \_amount smaller or equal to the current balance.
-However, it makes DEX employing protocols like 0x hard to finish approve() in advance, asking the Token developing team transfer a huge amount of tokens to the exchange's intermediate account ahead which violates the target of employing ERC20 standard and brings about inconvenience.
+Several Token contracts added redundant checks in standard `approve()`, requiring that the approved \_amount smaller or equal to the current balance.
+However, it makes DEX employing protocols like 0x hard to finish `approve()` in advance, asking the Token developing team transfer a huge amount of tokens to the exchange's intermediate account ahead which violates the target of employing ERC20 standard and brings about inconvenience.

-Since it is defined optional to set common querying interfaces like name(), symbol() and decimals() in ERC20 specification [[1]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md), many Token contracts left them out or named them differently, such as NAME(), SYMBOL() and DECIMALS(), making it harder for DEX and DApp developing.
+Since it is defined optional to set common querying interfaces like `name()`, `symbol()` and `decimals()` in ERC20 specification [[1]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md), many Token contracts left them out or named them differently, such as `NAME()`, `SYMBOL()` and `DECIMALS()`, making it harder for DEX and DApp developing.

-Another point worth mentioning is that two events - Transfer and Approval should get fired under certain circumstances described by ERC20 specification [[1]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
-In fact, many Token contracts omitted Approval event referring to Ethereum official website [[14]](https://github.com/ethereum/ethereum-org/pull/865).
+Another point worth mentioning is that two events - `Transfer` and `Approval` should get fired under certain circumstances described by ERC20 specification [[1]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
+In fact, many Token contracts left out `Approval` event referring to Ethereum official website [[14]](https://github.com/ethereum/ethereum-org/pull/865).
 This omission causes great difficulty for developers listening to relevant events, undermining the development of DApp ecosystem.

 ### One Solution: Collecting Buggy Token Contracts

-Statistical summaries from security organizations and experts indicate that critical vulnerabilities are hiding in smart contracts, taking the 'TOP 10' by NCC group [[15]](https://www.dasp.co/) as an example:
+Statistical summaries from security organizations and experts indicate that critical vulnerabilities are hiding in smart contracts, taking the '*TOP 10 in 2018*' by NCC group [[15]](https://www.dasp.co/) as an example:

 - Reentrancy
 - Access Control